guifel/nocust-client-doc/README.md

   });

 const sendToALice = async () => {

-  // Register an address to be used with the LQD manager await lqdManager.register(bob) await lqdManager.register(alice)
+  // Register an address with the commit-chain await lqdManager.register(bob) await lqdManager.register(alice)

-  // Send 0.01 Ether off-chain to Alice
+  // Send 0.00 fETH on the commit-chain to Alice
-  const txId = await lqdManager.postTransfer({
+  // In this example, we send 0 fETH, because Alice doesn't have any funds yet, and yes, we can send 0-value commit-chain transaction, haha const txId = await lqdManager.postTransfer({
       to: alice,
-      // 0.01 Ether in wei as BigNumber.
+      // 0.00 fEther in Wei as BigNumber.
-      // Note that you need the funds first, see deposits below
-      amount: (new BigNumber(0.01)).shiftedBy(-18),
+      amount: (new BigNumber(0.00)).shiftedBy(-18),
       from: bob,
    });